Table of Contents

 Metastasis of the malignant melanoma is either effected by lymphatic or by hematogenous spread.
-As a consequence of loco-regional spread metastases can appear on the patient’s skin (satellite metastases).
-Among numerous other organs, skin, liver, skeleton and brain are locations where distant metastases are commonly found.
+As a consequence of loco-regional spread, metastases can appear on the patient’s skin (satellite metastases).
+The liver, skeleton and brain are among other locations where distant metastases are commonly found.

-The ABCDE-mnemonic is a popular method for the early detection of melanomas.
-Nevi which meet one or more of the following criterions should undergo further evaluation by using a reflected-light microscope (dermatoscopy).
+The ABCDE-mnemonic is a popular method for early detection of melanomas.
+Nevi which meet one or more of the following criterions should undergo further evaluation using a reflected-light microscope (dermatoscopy).

 - A (asymmetry) = asymmetric shape